nielsbasjes/yauaa/MAKING_NEW_RULES.md

 If we take this useragent as an example the tree is flattened into a set of 'breadcrumb' type paths.

-I put some spaces in vairous places so you can see what happens with those (in most places they are trimmed):
+I put some spaces in various places so you can see what happens with those (in most places they are trimmed):

     foo/1.0 ( one  ; two three; four  ) bar/2.0 (five;six seven)